 What even is the Fitbit Ionic?

-The Fitbit Ionic is Fitbit’s latest smartwatch – it’s the 2017 version of the original pedometer, with a whole host of added features that are meant to justify its €349.95 price tag.
-Sure, it still counts your steps, but it also has a heart-rate monitor; dynamic personal coaching (disclaimer: I haven’t used this, but I must!); contactless payment functionality (currently only available in Ireland with KBC); built-in GPS; a super long-lasting battery; smartphone notifications; sleep insights; SmartTrack technology which recognises what exercise you’re doing and logs it into your smartwatch and app; wireless syncing; it’s water resistant (and even tracks swimming); and it also has a music player.
+The Fitbit Ionic is a smartwatch – a modern version of the original pedometer, with a whole host of added features that are meant to justify its €349.95 price tag.
+Sure, it still counts your steps, but it also has a heart-rate monitor; dynamic personal coaching (disclaimer: I haven’t used this, but I must!); contactless payment functionality (currently only available in Ireland with KBC); built-in GPS; a super long-lasting battery; smartphone notifications; sleep insights; SmartTrack technology that recognises what exercise you’re doing and logs it into your smartwatch and app; wireless syncing; it’s water resistant (and even tracks swimming); and it also has a music player.

 What does all of this mean, though?
 I guess we’re so used to reading about all of these “incredible!” features on the latest piece of must-have tech that it can be difficult to figure out what’s essential – or even useful – and what’s not.
 So, let me break it down for you.